Safety

 The pivot point of a lever, or the point around which an object turns, tilts, or moves.
 The fulcrum of a forklift is generally its front axle.

-A unit used for measuring work, power, or torque.
-Inch pounds is abbreviated as in-lb or in.lb.
+The customary unit used for measuring work or power.
+Inch-pound is abbreviated as in-lb.

 Any powered industrial truck that uses an engine which creates energy from a petroleum fuel.
-Internal combustion engine powered trucks run on gasoline, liquefied petroleum gas, or diesel fuel.
+Internal combustion engine-powered trucks run on gasoline, diesel, or liquefied petroleum gas.

 lateral stability

-The ability of a powered industrial truck to not tip over sideways.
-A load that is out of balance or on an uneven traveling surface can affect lateral stability.
+The ability of a PIT to not tip over sideways.
+Lateral stability can be affected by a load that is out of balance or traveling on an uneven traveling surface.

 liquefied petroleum gas